InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 This function updates a milestone's informations.
 Only callable by authorized addresses and reverts if an argument invalid or milestone already started.

+> NOTE: The owner can also update the milestone.

 #### Parameters

 1. uint id -> The milestone's id.